prof picture

 The current theory describing our understanding of the fundamental constituents of matter and their interactions, the Standard Model, has been extraordinarily successful and has survived all the experimental tests to which it has so far been subjected, some of them tremendously precise.
 The Large Electron-Positron (LEP) collider at CERN was decomissioned in 2001 after over a decade of data taking, at centre-of-mass energies between 90 and 209 GeV, which resulted in confirmation of the Standard Model to very high precision, especially in the electroweak sector which it was designed to study (see LEP Electroweak Working Group web pages ).

 However, despite the successes of the Standard Model, there are strong theoretical motivations for the widespread belief that this theory represents a low-energy effective theory that cannot survive intact to arbitrarily high energy.
-Furthermore, some theoretical arguments point to a scale for physics beyond the SM that is around 1 TeV, an energy range that will be accessed by the LHC.
-So, after a decade of precision measurements at LEP, the next decade is expected to bring with it an era of new discoveries.
-Within the framework of the Standard Model, the elusive Higgs boson remains to be observed (or disproven).
-Beyond the Standard Model, there are numerous possibilities, some already imagined, others presumably not.
-Either way, the data from the LHC will provide us with our first glimpse of this new physics and is likely to mark the start of an entirely new era for both experimental and theoretical particle physics.
+Furthermore, some theoretical arguments point to a scale for physics beyond the SM that is around 1 TeV, an energy range that is accessible at the LHC.
+At the start of the LHC experimental program, the Higgs boson, predicted by the Standard Model, had yet to be observed.
+It was discovered by the ATLAS and CMS collaborations in 2012.
+Searches for physics Beyond the Standard Model, however, have so far not found significant evidence for new phenomena.
+These searches continue.

-Several detectors of different types are under construction for use at the LHC.
+Several detectors of different types were constructed for use at the LHC.
 Two of these, CMS and ATLAS, are general purpose detectors designed to have broad capabilities for the discovery of the Higgs boson as well as for new physics searches.
 The Canadian high-energy physics commumity plays an important role in the ATLAS Collaboration , with responsibilites for construction of significant portions of the liquid-argon calorimeters in the endcap region of the detector.
 For years, much of my effort was focussed on the completion and testing of the ATLAS forward calorimeter, modules of which were constructed at University of Arizona, Carleton University in Ottawa, and here at U of T. In the summer of 2003 the first full FCal was tested in electron and hadron beams at CERN.
 First published results from these tests can be found in the publications section, below.
 In the summer of 2004 the FCal group also took part in tests of a slice of a full endcap calorimeter.
 This combined endcap testbeam is designed to study the transition region between the forward calorimeters and the other endcap calorimeters, the electromagnetic endcap calorimeter (EMEC) and the hadronic endcap calorimeter (HEC).
-First published results from this test have also recently appeared (the reference can be found below).
+Published results from this test can be found below.

 Recent Talks